farhanwazir/base/README.md

 # framework
-Resvel a modern CMS and application framwork.
+Resvel a modern CMS and custom application framework.